pointwisegmbh/python.g8/README.md

 This template uses [**Giter8**] [giter8] to fill out default values in the cabal project file.

+## Using Giter8

+This template can be downloaded with the command (assuming `~/bin` is added to your path):

+    g8 pointwisegmbh/python.g8

 ## Installing Giter8

 Detailed instructions for installing **Giter8** can be found [**here**] [giter8-install].